Visual Prompt Tuning for Test-time Domain Adaptation: Related Work

-The concept of prompt originates from NLP.
+\textbf{Prompt tuning} originates from NLP.
 Prompts are text instructions that are prepended to the input as a hint to inform the pre-trained language model about the task \citep{brown2020language}.
 Besides text prompts that are mostly constructed via heuristics, soft prompts, i.e., continuous vectors that are optimized via gradient descent, achieve comparable performance with full fine-tuning but have much less tunable parameters \citep{li2021prefix,liu2021p}.
 Prompt tuning is also explored in vision tasks.
-L2P \citep{wang2022learning} is proposed for continual learning.
+BRS \citep{jang2019interactive} perturbs the input for prediction refinement.
+L2P \citep{wang2022learning} is proposed for continual learning. \citet{bahng2022exploring} proposed to pad prompts in the pixel space to adapt large-scale models in vision.
 VPT \citep{jia2022visual} is a highly related work proposed for transfer learning.
 VPT inserts randomly initialized prompts to the pre-trained model, then optimizes them with the downstream task's label.
-In contrast, we initialize the prompts with the source domain data and optimize them with unlabeled target domain data.
+DAPL \citep{ge2022domain} introduced prompt learning to the UDA setting, yet it is highly dependent on the large-scale vision-language model \citep{radford2021learning}.
+In contrast, DePT doesn't require a text encoder, and the visual prompts learned with the source domain data are updated with unlabeled target domain data.